antonsamper/gulp-boilerplate-with-angular/README.md

 All images should be placed inside the `src/images/` folder.
 This is for consistency as opposed to a limitation enforced by the `imagemin` task as this task will look for and minify all images inside the `src/` folder that have any of the following extensions: `.jpg` `.png` `.gif` `.svg`

 ### JS
 All the scripts should be placed inside the `src/js/` folder.
-These files will all be `jshint`'ed and then injected into `index.html`.
+These files will all be linted and then injected into `index.html`.
 The current setup assumes a modular approach when adding new features so that everything that is require for a module is inside of its own folder - this can include tests, templates and specific styles if needed.
 For example:

 ```
 |- js/